Banepa: Present situation

 Punyamata River, which was the major source of drinking water, irrigation and many other activities, is being polluted day by day.
 The bank of Punyamata River has been a place where solid wastage has been disposed.
 The sewage has been connected directly to the river without any treatment and in an unmanaged way has adversely affected the river water.
 Waste materials produced from local industry have turned the river water black.
 The surrounding countryside is also being polluted.

 Although Banepa is a small place of an area of 5.56 km2, it has got the population density of 4,454 /km2.
 Due to the connection of Banepa with other places through roadways, about 300 buses, minibuses, cars, trucks, motorcycles altogether are helping in the transportation in a day.
 Along with this, the gases emitted from those vehicles have polluted the environment of Banepa.
+Also dust pollution and mishandling of plastic waste have made Banepa highly polluted.

 In the boundary of three municipalities of Kavrepalanchowk District, namely; Banepa, Dhulikhel and Panauti, the country's only IT Park is being constructed.
 All the three cities have been declared as the 'Cyber City'.

-Healthcare
+Demographics

+At the time of the 2021 Nepal census, Banepa Municipality had a population of 67,690.
+Of these, 58.20% spoke Nepali, 24.52% Newar, 13.35% Tamang, 1.12% Magar and 2.81% other languages as their first language.

+In terms of ethnicity/caste, 28.21% were Newar, 24.19% Hill Brahmin, 20.06% Chhetri, 14.25%Tamang, 2.87% Magar, 1.76% Mijar, 1.40% Pariyar (surname) 1.37% Bishwakarma, 1.17% Gharti/Bhujel 4.72% others.

+In terms of religion, 80.88% were Hindu, 15.43% Buddhist, 2.89% Christian, 0.49% Muslim, 0.1% Irreligion and 0.1% others.

+In terms of literacy, 81.3% could read and write, 1.6% could only read and 17.0% could neither read nor write.

+Economy

+Banepa is a major trade route to Tibet, with the Arniko Highway, the only highway that connects Nepal and China (Tibet), running through this town.
+Furthermore, BP Highway also passes through Banepa.
+Despite being a small town, Banepa is highly developed and serves as the major economic center east of Kathmandu.